 The house had a small charming entry enhanced by dark Italian tile and the warmth of oak woodwork and moldings.
-From the entry was a step up to a foyer and directly ahead was the dining room.
+The foyer was a step up from the entrance, and directly ahead was the dining room.
 To the right was a spacious living room with a fireplace flanked by bookcases.

 Off the living room, toward the lake was a large screened porch that also opened off the dining room.
 To the left of the foyer were a kitchen, pantry and breakfast nook.
 Beyond the kitchen was a back stairway and mudroom plus a rear entrance that lead to a three-car garage and storage.